This is a four-part series covering gastrointestinal physiology.

 Gastric emptying is the process of moving acidic gastric chyme into the duodenum.

-It may be regulated by factors arising from the stomach, duodenum or cortex (pain/emotion).
+It may be regulated by factors arising from the stomach, duodenum or the cortex of the brain (pain/emotion).
 Factors arising from the duodenum are the main regulatory mechanisms.
 These include fat, acidity, tonicity and distension.

 These four factors trigger both neural and hormonal responses.
 The neural response is mediated by both the autonomic nervous system and enteric nervous system.
 They trigger an enterogastrone reflex that slows gastric emptying.
 The hormonal response leads to the secretion of enterogastrones (CCK, secretin) which delay gastric emptying and initiate hepatobiliary secretions.

 NOTE: enterogastrone refers to any hormone that inhibits the forward movement of chyme.

 Have comments about these notes?
 Leave us feedback